Phil Longo

 Phil Longo (born April 17, 1968) is an American football coach who is the current head football coach of Sam Houston.
 He previously served as the offensive coordinator at Wisconsin.
-A practitioner of the air raid offense, he was also the offensive coordinator and quarterbacks coach for North Carolina, Ole Miss and Sam Houston.
+A practitioner of the air raid offense, he was also the offensive coordinator and quarterbacks coach for North Carolina, Ole Miss, and Sam Houston.

 Early life and playing career

 Born in Red Bank, New Jersey, and raised in the Bayville section of Berkeley Township, New Jersey, Longo played quarterback at Central Regional High School.

+His started his college career at East Stroudsburg University, where he played quarterback in 1987.
+The following year, he transferred to Rowan University.

 Coaching career

 Longo began his coaching career at Parsippany Hills High School in New Jersey, taking over a team that accumulated a .217 winning percentage over the previous 33 years.
 At the time of his departure, Longo left as the winningest coach in school history while leading them to their first appearance in the New Jersey state playoffs and an undefeated championship season.
 He accepted an assistant coaching position at William Paterson as the assistant head coach and offensive coordinator in 2000.
 He left in 2002 to be the associate head coach and offensive coordinator at La Salle and was named the head coach of the team in 2004.
 As head coach of La Salle, he compiled a 7–14 record over two years before leaving to accept the offensive coordinator position at Minnesota–Duluth.
 He joined the coaching staff at Southern Illinois in 2008 as the offensive coordinator.
 Longo joined the coaching staff at Youngstown State in 2010 as the wide receivers coach and recruiting coordinator.
 Longo joined the coaching staff at Slippery Rock in 2011 as the wide receivers coach, where his wife Tanya worked as the head coach of the university's women's basketball team.
 He was promoted to offensive coordinator in 2012, and the team underwent a dramatic change in offense averaging 54.5 points a game.